A Theory of Auditability for Allocation Mechanisms: Introduction

-\textit{Priority-Based Allocation.} In the context of priority-based allocation, we investigate the auditability properties of a large class of mechanisms that are outcome-equivalent to the Deferred Acceptance mechanism of \cite{gale/shapley:62} applied to systematically modified problems.
-We call them \textit{Deferred-Acceptance (DA)-representable} mechanisms.
-Among many other well-studied mechanisms, this class covers the entire family of \textit{application-rejection} rules \citep{chen/kesten:17}, which includes the prominent Deferred Acceptance and Immediate Acceptance (aka the `Boston' mechanism) as special cases.

-For the general class of DA-representable mechanisms, we provide a tight characterization result (that is, necessary and sufficient conditions) for having a worst-case auditability index of two (Theorem \ref{thm:DA-representable-full-characterization-two}).
-The characterization reveals close connection between a mechanism's low auditability index and the structure of \textit{stable} outcomes in the DA-representation.

-As a corollary of our characterization result, we establish that Immediate Acceptance has a worst-case auditability of two (Proposition \ref{prop:full-range}).
-Interestingly, we find that the Immediate Acceptance is the unique mechanism in the application-rejection family that has good auditability properties: all other mechanisms in the family, including Deferred Acceptance, have a worst-case auditability index of $N$ (Proposition 4).
+In the context of priority-based allocation, we investigate the auditability properties of a large class of mechanisms, which we call Deferred-Acceptance (DA)-representable.
+Among many other well-known classes of mechanisms, we study the entire family of \textit{application-rejection} mechanisms \citep{chen/kesten:17}---a class that includes the prominent Deferred Acceptance and Immediate Acceptance (aka the `Boston' mechanism) as special cases.
+We provide a tight characterization of maximally auditable DA-representable mechanisms (Theorem \ref{thm:DA-representable-full-characterization-two}).
+The result reveals a close connection between a mechanism's auditability and the structure of \textit{stable} outcomes.
+As a corollary of our characterization result, we establish that Immediate Acceptance is maximally auditable (Proposition \ref{cor:IA}).
+Immediate Acceptance is the unique maximally auditable mechanism among all application-rejection mechanisms, and every other application-rejection mechanism, including Deferred Acceptance, is minimally auditable (Proposition \ref{prop:AR}).